chongct/watson-assistant/README.md

 ```

 Mutation operations are used to **create, update and delete intent**.
 GraphQL mutations to create, update and delete intent are shown below.
 * To create, intent and examples are required fields.
-Intent should not contain any space.
+Intent should not contain any space between words.
+Any space will be replaced with underscores.
 * To update, intent is a required field.
 * To delete, intent is a required field.
 * The required fields are configured in `schema.graphql` with an exclamation mark.